 The added beauty of eating fresh fruit at New Year is that there is no preparation or cooking required.
 The fruits can either be eaten on their own, or perhaps with a selection of cheeses at a buffet party.
-This camembert and mixed fruit platter is but one of a virtually infinte number of serving suggestions.
+This camembert and mixed fruit platter is but one of a virtually infinite number of serving suggestions.

-It is worth also remembering that if you are perhaps feeling a little bit "delicate" on New Year's Day following a late night's celebrating, fresh fruit can be an excellent way of getting plenty much needed Vitamin C in to your system.
+It is worth also remembering that if you are perhaps feeling a little bit "delicate" on New Year's Day following a late night's celebrating, fresh fruit can be an excellent way of getting plenty much needed Vitamin C into your system.

-What about Traditional Unlucky New Year Foods?
+What About Unlucky New Year Foods?

-Although this page is about foods considered lucky to eat at New Year, there are equally certain foods which are considered unlucky in this way.
+Although this page is about foods considered lucky to eat at New Year, there are certain foods that are considered unlucky in this way.
 These foods are often less popular anyway and it's good to note that far greater emphasis is generally placed on the positives.
 It is, however, worth mentioning one extremely popular foodstuff widely considered to be unlucky to eat at New Year and that is chicken.

 Theories as to why chicken should be unlucky at New Year range from the fact that chickens in the farmyard or barn scratch backwards, thus focus is placed on looking back the way instead of forwards, to the fact that chickens have wings and could cause your otherwise obtained good fortune to simply fly away.

-Wishing You a Very Happy New Year for 2015 and Far Beyond!
+Wishing You a Very Happy New Year!